Nocrex/demo-analysis/README.md

 ```
 <p style="font-size: smaller; color: gray">These are real detections against real cheaters, but the Steam IDs have been substituted for now-deleted bot accounts.</p>

 In production, the `-q` flag is used to silence all debug info, leaving only the detection output in stdout.

+### Output

 The output is a json array containing serialized Detection objects.
 The `Detection` struct is used to represent a single detection event.
 It contains the following fields:

 - `tick: u64`: The tick number at which the detection occurred.
 - `algorithm: String`: The name of the algorithm which produced the detection.